richpet9/cpe-site/README.md

 # CPE Site

-This is the website source for Community Programming & Events, the fictional company made for GID315, Web Design III.
+This is the website source for Community Programming & Events, the fictional company made for GID315.

 ## Compiling